ayeks/devsecops-reference-architectures/README.md

 ![2017-garciga-2](https://github.com/ayeks/devsecops-reference-architectures/blob/master/img/2017-garciga-2.JPG)

-### DevOps Audit Defense Toolkit - IT Revolution - 2015
+## DevOps Audit Defense Toolkit - IT Revolution - 2015

 [DevOps Audit Defense Toolkit - IT Revolution](https://itrevolution.com/devops-audit-defense-toolkit/) [DevOps Audit Defense Toolkit - PDF Link](https://dl.orangedox.com/audit-defense)

 The Toolkit summarizes the techniques they use to mitigate risk, and also provides a section answering the most common questions about value creation, compliance, and DevOps.
-The information in this document should help organizations wanting to pursue DevOps and continuous delivery explain their approach and improve communication between IT and audit
+The information in this document should help organizations wanting to pursue DevOps and continuous delivery explain their approach and improve communication between IT and audit.

 ![2015-audit-defense](https://github.com/ayeks/devsecops-reference-architectures/blob/master/img/2015-audit-defense.JPG)